ceyhunsen/ATmega328P-HAL-Driver/README.md

-# ATMega328P HAL Drivers
+# ATmega328P HAL Drivers

-Hal drivers for ATmega328P microcontroller. **This driver is still in development!
+Unofficial hal drivers for ATmega328P microcontroller.

+**This driver is still in development!
 Use it in your own risk.**

 ## Adding To Project

-ATMega328P hal driver should be added as a submodule to your project:
+ATmega328P hal driver should be added as a submodule to your project:

 ```bash
 cd project/drivers/directory